Camp Chef Mountaineer 2X Review

 To evaluate each stove for its simmering ability, we make a pot of rice, which requires the burner to remain on low for 20+ minutes while the rice cooks.
 The Mountaineer was able to sustain a low enough flame to produce delectably fluffy rice.
 Despite the high BTU power — at 20,000 per burner — there is a sufficient gap between the burner and cooking grate to protect your pot from large flames.
 We were pleased with how well this stove sustained a low temp to avoid ruining more complex meals.

-We appreciate the Mountaineer for its low maintenance set up, earning it top marks in this category.
+We appreciate the Mountaineer for its low maintenance set-up, care, and use, earning it top marks in this category.

 The windscreens on the Mountaineer snap easily into place with aluminum buckles on the side of the stove, and these buckles double as the closure system.
 The regulator hose fits nicely beneath the cooking grate for easy transport.

 The regulator easily screws onto an external port adjacent to the burner knob on the right-hand side of the stove.
-Our review team loves stoves with low hassle regulator ports, as it can be easy to destroy regulator threads when the port is difficult to access or align.
+Our review team loves stoves with low-hassle regulator ports, as it can be easy to destroy brass regulator threads when the port is difficult to access or align.
 As long as you're mindful, this shouldn't be an issue with the Mountaineer.

 To clean the Mountaineer, all you have to do is lift up the cooking grate and wipe it down.
 This stove doesn't have a false bottom to house all the stove components, so there isn't anywhere funny to lose errant food scraps.
 Given that the stove is aluminum, it is easy enough to scrub it down and make it look new every time.